 Simply put, hyperthreading creates more room for your data to travel.
 Once you enable the feature, you allow the data to move along two tracks instead of one.
 The data gets separated and then processed by the computing depot, which makes your computer run faster.

-Without hyperthreading, your processor gets one program per core at the time.
+Without hyperthreading, your processor gets one program per core at a time.
 Hyperthreading means you can get multiple programs per CPU, which allows you to basically turn each core into two processors.

 The system that provides this is called parallel computing or superscalar architecture.
 This means your computer is able to cope with several instructions from multiple threads (or tracks).